Sid672/Rangoli/README.md

 - In inner design we need an outline.
 - To outline design we use same polygon loop but this time without printing pen shape.
-- To project make more intreseting we use different shape of pen `t.shape('turtle')`.
+- To make design more intreseting we use different shape of pen `t.shape('turtle')`.
 ```Python
 t.shape('turtle')
 for i in range(m):